Isol: Singing career

-As a singer, she was the vocalist of the band Entre Ríos (band) from 2000 to 2005, with whom she made three records which were published by Indice Virgen (Argentina), Elefant records (Spain and Japan), Darla Records (USA) and Zafra (Mexico).
+As a singer, she was the vocalist of the band Entre Ríos (band) from 2000 to 2005, with whom she made three records, all published by Indice Virgen (Argentina), Elefant records (Spain and Japan), Darla Records (USA) and Zafra (Mexico).
 Besides this, she has a Baroque Chamber Music Ensemble called The Excuse since 2002.

 In 2004, she was the soloist singer in the play called Nocau, by Krapp dance group, in the Experimental Center of Contemporary Music from the Colon Theater with music of José Halac.

 In 2006, she began her collaboration as a singer with the band Alsace Lorraine, started in Chicago in 2000 by Paul Francke.
 She sang and co-wrote 6 songs on their album Dark One, to be published by Darla Records, USA.

 In 2008, she join her brother Zypce in the project SIMA, forming a duo Isol/Zypce.
 They released a first record called Sima with their own compositions and two songs by the Uruguayan writer Dani Umpi.
 The record was published in USA by Darla Records and in Argentina by the musicians.

 In 2014, they published their second work as the band SIMA, together with the musicians Nicolas Cecinini and Pablo Chimenti.
 The record is called "Novela Gráfica" (Graphic Novel), with 11 songs and 11 comics, in collaboration with talented illustrators and visual artists from many countries.
 The cd-comic was designed by Laura Varsky (winner of a Latin Grammy as a record designer) and published by Noseso Records and Moebius Editora (Argentina).